 Especially if you plan on doing a lot of group work, it’s nice to have large pieces of paper to pass out.
 Students can move from quickly jotting down their discussion notes, ideas, or brain maps to presenting them to the class without any extra effort.

 These pencils are ideal to loan out to students.
 They’re a lot cheaper than full-sized pencils and kids don’t want to hold onto them because they’re so small.
 Thus, it’s almost guaranteed that your loaner pencils will be returned.
+Plus, unlike the golf pencils you get at putt-putt, these have erasers.
 You’re welcome.

 The best pencil sharpener ever!
 It even comes with a warranty, so if it breaks in less than two years, X-ACTO will send you a brand new one.
 Interested in other options, check out our list of teacher recommended pencil sharpeners!